No Widgets found in the Sidebar

 Time travel involves either moving backward to the past or forward to the future.
 Just as our current actions affect the future, our actions of the past can affect the present.
 The Grandfather Paradox, which must be addressed when discussing time travel, describes the potential problems that can arise from traveling to the past.
 Albert Einstein resolved the issue with the concept of world lines.
 Future time travel requires traveling at the speed of light while past time travel requires the use of wormholes.
 Both types of time travel are very difficult to accomplish because of the technology and energy that would be required to move at the speed of light.
 While theoretically possible, time travel is better left to a more advanced civilization.

-Read Post unique places to visit in kentucky
+Read Post places to visit orlando

 Introduction